martbhell/wasthereannhlgamelastnight/README.md

 ====================

  * choosing a date and team doesn't work currently
- * the schedule (which is a file in this repo) is updated by me, would be cool if it was done periodically and automagically in the <a href="gcloud.md">gcloud</a>.
  * could be nice if one could get debug errors to the browser console, rather than having to run the local app_devserver

 Source
 ======

+<a href="gcloud.md">gcloud</a> - reminders for myself.

 Forked from https://github.com/amanjeev/isitfridaythe13th because it had the google appspot already in it and python :) Thanks!

-wasthereannhlgamelastnight(..) has been re-written a few times - it's no longer even close to the isitfridaythe13th - it now uses webapp2 for example instead of python print to stdout.
+wasthereannhlgamelastnight(..) has been re-written a few times - it's no longer even close to the isitfridaythe13th, for example:
+ - it now uses webapp2 for example instead of python print to stdout.
+ - it used to have a manual NHL_schedule.py with a set and a list, now it reads and writes to gcloud object store!